 Set the goat cheese out on the counter to soften it a bit while you chop the cranberries.

-Step 2: Mix the cranberries, garlic powder, Pinch of salt, and thyme with the goat cheese
+Step 2: Mix the cranberries, garlic powder, pinch of salt, and thyme with the goat cheese

 Step 3: Form into a ball (doesn’t have to be perfect)